AllyYL/casestudy/src/projects/weave.md

 </div>
 <br>

-What does sustainable fashion mean to online shoppers — and **what would convince users to switch platforms**?
-What builds credibility, curiosity, and conversion in a crowded, trend-sensitive market?
+What would convince users to switch platforms? **What builds credibility, curiosity, and conversion in a crowded, trend-sensitive market?** To answer these questions, we conducted in-person interviews, hosted brand engagement sessions, ran surveys, and mapped user journeys.

-After conducting **in-person user interviews** with online shoppers, designers, and NFT collectors, hosting brand engagement sessions, collecting **Google form survey data**, and creating **user journey mapping**, we identified and understood current users' needs.

 <div class="quote-container">
   <p>Numbers won't win me over.
 Zara has done that too many times with their carbon-offset.
 Give me something I should care about.</p>